dlt-rilmta/NP-szeged-msd-model/README.md

 Created for the Huntag3 processing resource in the [GATE Hungarian plugin](https://github.com/dlt-rilmta/hunlp-GATE).

 You will need to install [git-lfs](https://git-lfs.github.com/) to clone this repository.
-After installing `git-lfs`, use the `https` protocol for cloning:
+Then change to `{YOUR_GATE_PLUGINS_FOLDER}/Lang_Hungarian/resources/huntag3/` and issue the following command:

 ```git clone https://github.com/dlt-rilmta/NP-szeged-msd-model.git```